-79 percent of the female applicants had their loans approved by banks, while 84% of the male applicants had theirs approved from the banks.
+- i) 79 percent of the female applicants had their loans approved while 84% of the male applicants had theirs approved from the banks. - About 92% of the total male applicants and 58% of the total female applicants had their loans approved by the SACCOs.

-Banks therefore, remain the main source of credit for both formal male and female-owned businesses.
+Banks and SACCOS, therefore, remain the main source of credit for both formal male and femaleowned businesses.
+However, since only 7 banks are participating in the CGS and no SACCOs, this may be leaving out a considerable number of both male and female-owned enterprises.
 A major challenge for women-owned businesses is that some financial institutions may not be equipped to offer credit products that meet their unique needs, in addition to facing a number of constraints such as lack of collateral required to secure a loan such as a fixed asset in the form of a land title or property deed.
+Informal women's enterprises still prefer table banking as their source of credit.
+They said the following: